| yardstick {spatstat.geom} | R Documentation |

 These commands create objects that represent components of a diagram:

-creates an object that represents a scale bar: a line segment indicating the scale of the plot.
+- yardstickcreates an object that represents a scale bar: a line segment indicating the scale of the plot.

 To display the relevant object, it should be plotted, using

-.
+plot.
 See the help files for the plot methods

-, plot.onearrow
+plot.textstring, plot.onearrow

-and plot.yardstick
+and plot.yardstick.

 These objects are designed to be included as components in a

-object or a solist
+layered object or a solist.
+This makes it

 possible to build up a diagram consisting of many spatial objects,